chimms1/Hadoop-Install-Guide/README.md

 * root privilege.
 * Internet connection.
 <br>
 I shall be using Debian 12 XFCE in a VM installed using VirtualBox.
+You can use any distribution of your choice (Ubuntu, Linux Mint etc.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>